dfeen87/USD-N/README.md

 ## Status

-This repository defines the **core specification and reference implementation** for USD-N.
+This repository defines the **core specification and canonical implementation** for USD-N.

 * Experimental
-* Non-legal-tender
+* Dollar-denominated tender definition
 * Open specification
 * Designed for audit, simulation, and research
 * Intended for institutional-grade review